oren/oren.github.io/workshops/nunchi/README.md

 # Increase your Nunchi (눈치) - Workshop

-Powered by Liberating Structures (LS) and Play Therapy.
+![3 liberating structures](nunchi.png)

+Nunchi (눈치) is the art of understanding what people are thinking and feeling, a quality held by those who are sensitive to the dynamics within a given group.

 This is a 30 minutes self-guided workshop.
-Link will be avaliable soon.
+It is powered by Liberating Structures (LS) and Play Therapy.
+A link to the workshop will be avaliable soon.
 Email [orengolan@gmail.com](mailto:orengolan@gmail.com?Subject=Email%20me%20when%20the%20Nunchi%20Workshop%20is%20available&Body=Thank%20you%20❤️) to get notified.

-![3 liberating structures](nunchi.png)

 ## Learning Outcomes:
 After completing the workshop you will be able to:
-* Describe the word Nunchi (눈치).
+* Describe the concept of Nunchi (눈치).
 * Recognize the importance of Nunchi.
-* Increase your Nunchi (situational awareness) with people you care for.
+* Increase your Nunchi with people you care for.

 **Optional outcomes:**
 * Describe what are Liberating Structures (LS).